DISCOVER JOHN SUWAN VIEWPOINT IN KOH TAO!

 The best way to get around Koh Tao is to rent a scooter for 150 Baht per day to explore all four corners of the island.
 There are dozens of scooter rental stores in and around town and most accommodations offer scooter rentals too.

 ARRIVING AT JOHN SUWAN VIEWPOINT KOH TAO

-When you arrive in the car park at the starting point to John Suwan Viewpoint Koh Tao you’ll see a sign with ‘viewpoint’ written on it and an arrow pointing the way.
+When you arrive in the parking lot at the starting point to John Suwan Viewpoint Koh Tao you’ll see a sign with ‘viewpoint’ written on it and an arrow pointing the way.

 Along the trailhead, you’ll come to an intersection with 3 different roads branching off.
 Be sure to take the middle road which is the correct trail to take to reach the John Suwan Viewpoint Koh Tao.

 The John Suwan Viewpoint trail is rocky with some make-shift stairs and you’ll also come across a few spots where there are ropes anchored in place to help you scale some bigger boulders, which was my favorite part of the adventure!